Shubhamkr2610/neos-quiz/README.md

 # 📖 About

-NeoQuiz is an online quiz app built in ReactJs , It provides you different quizes in different category to test your knowdledge .
+NeosQuiz is an online quiz app built in ReactJs , It provides you different quizes in different category to test your knowdledge .

 Give it a try today.
 ---